wconne3/TeamNumberOne/README.md

 How does the graduation degree, amount of internships, and cummulative GPA relate to the starting salary of graduates?

 	-Create a list in ascending order of graduates' GPA along with their starting salaries grouped by state.

+	-Create a descending list of average salary of all internship by organization.

 	-How did the organization that graduates interned at affected their starting salaries.

-	-Grouping the graduates by degrees and cummulative GPA, facet each map by degrees to show GPA and entry salary.
+	-Grouping the graduates by degrees and cummulative GPA, create graphs by degrees to show starting salaries.

-	-Create a descending list of average salary of all internship.

 	-Create a chart comparing the hourly wages of paid internships to the starting salaries of the graduates grouped by degree.